UPTP/omnibot/README.md

 ## Project
 Omni-directional Robot controller design and verification on self-build prototype
 ## Objective:
-Learn how to design the controller for an Omni-directional Robot and implement it on a prototype using the simulation model.
+Learn how to design an Omni-directional Robot with all the mechanical implications and implement it on a prototype using the simulation model.
 ## Tasks description:
-1. Robot Controller Design: Use ROS2 and MATLAB for Modelling, Simulation, and control of the robot (Mobile Robot Modeling)
+1. Robot Controller Design: Use ROS2, MATLAB and Webots for Modelling, Simulation, and control of the robot (Mobile Robot Modeling)
-2. Omni-directional Robot Design: Create 3D models (tentative) with the bill of material
+2. Omni-directional Robot Design: Create SolidWorks 3D models (tentative) with the bill of material
 3. Build the prototype: Assemble and test the prototype
 4. Test and verification: Apply the controller on the prototype and calibrate its configuration (write a test report)
 5. Documentation: Write a report and post technical information on Github
 ### Robot Controller Design
-- Use ROS2 and MATLAB for Modelling and Simulation of the robot (Mobile Robot Modeling).
+- Use ROS2, MATLAB and Webots for Modelling and Simulation of the robot (Mobile Robot Modeling).
 - Create and simulate a mathematical model of the robot.
   - Write S-function to describe the robot model and simulate the response in Simulink
   - Apply the controller on the model and calibrate its configuration (write a test report)